-Steamboat lost to Jericho, but in reality, Steamboat scored the real victory, as it was apparent that the fans weren’t the only ones who recognized Steamboat still had the magic in the ring, as RAW opened up the following night with the announcement that there would be a “WrestleMania MVP” 8 man tag match, and Steamboat was in there teaming with Cena, CM Punk, and Mysterio.
-You could tell Steamboat’s partners for the night were in awe that they got to team with the legend in this match, and when Steamboat was tagged in, he turned the fire on, chopping away on everyone, selling like only Steamboat can, and taking part in the finish with Rey Mysterio.
+Steamboat lost to Jericho, but in reality, Steamboat scored the real victory as it was apparent that the fans weren’t the only ones who recognized Steamboat still had the magic in the ring as RAW opened up the following night with the announcement that there would be a “WrestleMania MVP” 8 man tag match and Steamboat was in there teaming with Cena, CM Punk, and Mysterio.
+You could tell Steamboat’s partners for the night were in awe that they got to team with the legend in this match, and when Steamboat was tagged in, he turned the fire on, chopping away on everyone, selling as only Steamboat can, and taking part in the finish with Rey Mysterio.

 In the end, Steamboat got the proper send-off as his teammates left him in the ring to get the spotlight one more time while he received one more ovation as he soaked up the respect of the wrestlers and the crowd.
 The question here is, Steamboat stepping in the ring and performing got people talking, people were given what they wanted to see, and that’s something not many wrestlers today can do, so why is Ricky Steamboat not on the roster for another year or so?
 The perfect underdog that can still go.
 I’m sure injuries forced Steamboat into retirement in 94, but now it seems The Dragon is ready to go for one last run.
 The send-off Steamboat got on RAW almost seemed like a farewell (although Steamboat still works for WWE behind the scenes,) but I think WWE seriously needs to consider having Steamboat have one more run because I myself would love a year full of Steamboat vs. Michaels, Triple H, Punk, Mysterio, etc. matches.
 Steamboat’s still got it, and we want more!